 Sadly, not even Bruce Lee could fight off the force of malice.
 Days after the statue was unveiled, it was vandalized.

 The sculpture was then moved to a more secure location.
 It surfaced once again in Zagreb as part of an arts festival.
-Rumor had it that it would then remain in Zagreb for necessary repairs.
-But years later, the Bruce Lee sculpture still hasn't returned to Mostar.
-The only thing remaining in the park is the pedestal.
+It has now returned to the park in all its splendor, for all to enjoy.